Zephilinox/EnkiNet/README.md

 if generating a visual studio solution, remember to set up the start-up project.

+If CMake complains about not being able to find SFML when it's already installed, either run `cmake ..` again or make sure you've modified the SFML_DIR path and it's pointing to the correct SFML version (2.5.1, 32-bit)

 # Build with CMake
 ````
 cd build